feimx/csd-converter/README.md

 ## Support us

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://feimexico.com.mx/opensource).
+FEI is a Digital Invoicing startup based in Yucatán, México.
+You'll find an overview of all our open source projects [on our website](https://fei.com.mx/opensource).

 Does your business depend on our contributions?
 Reach out and support us on [Patreon](https://www.patreon.com/jorge_andrade).
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.